learning-zone/javascript-basics/es6-questions.md

 ```

 #### Q. What is a trampoline function?
 What is it used for?
-The trampoline is just a technique to optimize **recursion** and prevent stack-overflow exceptions in languages that don't support tail call optimization like Javascript ES5 implementation and C#.
+The trampoline is just a technique to optimize **recursion** and prevent `stack-overflow` exceptions in languages that don't support tail call optimization like Javascript ES5 implementation.
 However, ES6 will probably have support for tail call optimization.

 The problem with regular recursion is that every recursive call adds a stack frame to the call stack, which you can visualize as a **pyramid** of calls.
 Here is a visualization of calling a factorial function recursively:
 ```